 What is NPS?

 NPS is a standard metric which was created in 2003 by Bain & Company.
 It is generally used to measure and analyze customer loyalty and sentiments about your product, company, or service.
-It is different from other surveys or customer experience-based research because of its standardized, simple question and metrics which makes it easily trackable and quantified over time.
+It is different from other surveys or customer experience-based research because of its standardized, simple question and metrics, which make it easily trackable and quantified over time.
 Unlike CSAT (Customer Satisfaction Score), NPS measures the number of advocates your brand has—not the number of happy customers.

 An NPS survey consists of only one question that typically looks like this: